OverviewGeographical classification: Appennino Tosco-Emiliano e Tosco-Romagnolo > Appennino Parmense > Marmagna

 WALKING APPROACH TO CAPANNA ROBERTO SCHIAFFINO

 From Rifugio Lagdei follow the path n.
-727, starting just near the shelter and rising inside the beautiful beech-wood; after the fork with the path leading to Rifugio Mariotti, starting on the left at about 1400 m. of altitude, the trail is getting to Ponte Rotto, as named because of a broken stones-bridge.
+727, starting just near the shelter and rising inside the beautiful beech-wood; after the fork with the path leading to Rifugio Mariotti, starting on the left at about 1400 m. of altitude, the trail is getting to Ponte Rotto, so named in reason of a broken stones-bridge.
 Carry on always on the main path, without following the tracks starting from the main path, both on the left side and on the right, reaching the wild basin lying at the footh of Monte Marmagna, Monte Braiola and Monte Orsaro triad.
 Here is situated the small and secluded Capanna Schiaffino m.
 1610, an emergency cabin always open (no beds).

 Main routes to the summit